scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

    | 224        | Treatment  | 2.42             | 1         | 1      |
    +------------+------------+------------------+-----------+--------+

-The fact that the effects are of mixed data types, boolean and continuous, makes it harder to model their interdependencies.
+The fact that the effects are of mixed data types, binary and continuous, makes it harder to model their interdependencies.
 To address this challenge, we propose a latent variable  structure.
 Then, the expected value of the latent variables will correspond to the average effect of the treatment.